- Home /

 Filters are fundamental to Guaranteed Installed Performance, efficiency and indoor air quality (IAQ) and should be cleaned or replaced every 6-12 months.

-The heat exchanger is designed to last the lifetime of the unit and should every 3 to 5 years with an antibacterial cleaner.
+The heat exchanger is designed to last the lifetime of the unit and should every cleaned 3 to 5 years with an antibacterial cleaner.

 Indoor Air Quality